What You Need to Submit Utility and Design Patent Applications

 “It is generally recommended to have an attorney, and the patent office does highly recommend having one.
 The majority of applications that are filed without an attorney are rejected right off the bat,” says Omid E. Khalifeh, a patent attorney at Omni Legal Group in Los Angeles.
 “They are extremely complicated—the researching, the drafting, the filing, the prosecution with the patent office would all benefit from the assistance of a seasoned practitioner.”

-In this article, you will find an overview of the key things to know about submitting utility and design patent applications in Southern California.
+In this article, you will find an overview of the key things to know about the patent application process in Southern California.

 The Difference Between a Utility Patent and Design Patent